-Students are expected to attend all scheduled learning activities including classes, lectures, and seminars.
-Anticipated absences should be approved in advance with the instructor.
+Students are expected to attend all scheduled learning activities including classes, lectures, and

 Excessive absences may result in a lower grade at the instructor's discretion or may necessitate a withdrawal from the course.

 Religious Holidays

 See the NSU Student Handbook, Religious Holidays Policy section.
 Visit religious holiday policy for more information.